mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 # Defining One-Dimensionality Mathematically

 When I say an artist is one-dimensional, I'm really saying that the characteristics of their songs are all really similar.
 There's very little variety in their sound.
-The goal then is to represent this concept mathematically so I can actually quantify how similar an artist's songs are.
+The goal, then, is to represent this concept mathematically so I can actually quantify how similar an artist's songs are.

 To do that, I'll try to capture how close together these songs are in some K-dimensional vector space defined by the number of song characteristics I think impact how I perceive the sound (or in this case, the number of relevant characteristics Spotify gives me access to).